hernantz/blog/content/djangos-signal-to-noise-ratio.md

         Resume.objects.get_or_create(user=kwargs.get('instance'))
 ```

-If another piece of code is also interest in perfoming some action everytime a
+If another piece of code is also interest in performing some action every time a
 user is saved, like syncing user info with a 3rd party jobs board site for
-example, we could acomplish that with another handler:
+example, we could accomplish that with another handler:

 ```python
 # somewhere inside users/models.py